 Our results of operations are materially affected by conditions in the global capital markets and the economy generally, both in the U.S. and elsewhere around the world.
 Weak economic conditions generally, sustained uncertainty about global economic conditions, concerns about future U.S. government budget impasses or a prolonged or further tightening of credit markets could cause our customers and potential customers to postpone or reduce spending on technology products or services or put downward pressure on prices, which could have an adverse effect on our business, results of operations or cash flows.
 Concerns over inflation, energy costs, geopolitical issues and the availability of credit, in the U.S. have contributed to increased volatility and diminished expectations for the economy and the markets going forward.
 These factors, combined with volatile oil prices and wavering business and consumer confidence, have precipitated an economic slowdown and a global recession.
-Domestic and international equity of extreme prolonged market events, such as the global economic recovery, we could incur significant losses.
+Domestic and international equity markets have been experiencing heightened volatility and turmoil.
+These events and the continuing market upheavals may have an adverse effect on our business.
+In the event of extreme prolonged market events, such as the global economic recovery, we could incur significant losses.